mcclure/NFTBlocker/README.md

-# Twitter Block Chain
+# NFTBlocker

-This browser extension helps users who are likely to be, or currently are being dog-piled.
-By navigating to a user's followers (or following) page and activating the plugin, you can block all users on that page.
+This browser extension blocks people using Twitter's NFT integration feature.
+It is a work in progress.

+Currently the plugin works in Firefox.
+You must build it yourself.

+The current plan/status is [here](PLAN.md).

 # Installation